Esri/cordova-plugin-advanced-geolocation/api_reference.md

 **IMPORTANT - READ THIS FIRST!** There are important differences between GPS Provider data, Network Provider data and Cellular data.
 It can be confusing.

 * GPS Provider data is focused on providing a device location using latitude and longitude information via a GPS.
-* Network Provider data is focused on providing a device location using latitude and longitude via information from the cellular network.
+* Network Provider data is focused on providing a device location using latitude and longitude via information from the cellular network or WiFi.
 * Cellular data is focused on providing cell tower meta-data via information from the cellular network.
 It may or may not contain a lat/lon.
 More info below.

 ##Methods